inasafe/inasafe/docs/source/user-docs/getting_involved.rst

 management system mentioned above.

-.. note:: We have strict requirements that all code submitted to InaSAFE is properly :doc:`coding_standards` compliant and is unit tested.
+.. note:: We have strict requirements that all code submitted to InaSAFE is properly :doc:`/developer-docs/coding_standards` compliant and is unit tested.
 We have this requirement in place to ensure a good experience for our users and to ensure that users can have confidence in the results produced by InaSAFE.